jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2025-12-27-my-2025-year-in-review/index.md

 ![Goodbye old faithful grips](my-2025-year-in-review-7.jpg)

 I've had those for 1.5 years give or take and they have unlocked BMUs for me.
 I'll always be grateful for them.
 Easily my most favorite piece of equipment.
 And to think of it I got them from Australia from a random TikTok advert, but they were really good and worked like a charm.
 Completely eliminating the grip and regrip struggle and just letting me focus on the movement itself.
 But in the end the metal bracket snapped (while I was at the top part of a muscle up 😅) and it was all over.
 I've used the Velites quad pro all terrain whatever they are called grips, and they are good and super sturdy, but they don't have the cushion for the wrist part so you get a lot of wrist skin damage with those in longer sets and workouts.
 Finally, in August I found something similar to my previous grips - the Frog grips.
 Well endorsed by games atheletes, once again from Australia, so cost about 100 euroes to get them to Finland with shipping and customs fees.
 Pricey, but can you put a price on happiness.
 However!
-I'd normally recomment and endorse them as well, but in this case I will not!
+I'd normally recommend and endorse them as well, but in this case I will not!
 I don't think the quality is up to par.
 While the grips are sticky, comfy on the wrists, light and nice, I can't believe how much they have worn out in just the past 4 months, it's kind of crazy.
 In comparison my previous grips didn't get anywhere near such wear and tear in the first year lol.
 Judge for yourselves.

 Frog grips brand new out of the package: